How to survive while your nightmares vanish in 4 clear steps

-There’s no euphoria quite like the release of a nightmare.
+There’s no euphoria quite like the moment you survive nightmares.

 The catch is how you survive until release arrives.